 Let The Good Times Roll: Adam Cianciarulo

-A hell of a lot can transpire during a month of AMA professional supercross and motocross.
-Just as it has with Adam Cianciarulo.
-First came Saturday, May 4, 2019, and what appeared to be an almost sure thing of a 250SX West Championship evaporated with an almost surreal lat-race crash.
+A hell of a lot can transpire during a month of AMA professional supercross and motocross – just ask Adam Cianciarulo.
+First came Saturday, May 4, 2019, and what appeared to be an almost sure thing of a 250SX West Championship evaporated with an almost surreal late race crash.
 The heartbreak for the Monster Energy/Pro Circuit/Kawasaki racer was, well, immeasurable.
 After a weekend off, Cianciarulo showed up at Hangtown on May 18 for the premier race of the 2019 Lucas Oil Pro Motocross Championship and, almost in a breeze, won the overall.
 One week later, this time at Pala Raceway in Southern California, Cianciarulo won again.
 An up down and all around month for the kid out of Port Orange, Florida, Cianciarulo has been front and center and living it when it comes to the radical highs and radical lows that come from being a title contending rider.
 On Thursday morning, this author caught up with the 250MX red plate holder to talk about the past, present and future of the ’19 race season.
 Check it out…

 EJ: Okay my man, have you ever heard of the expression that nothing worth having comes easy?